gabraganca/level_checker/METHODOLOGY.md

    `Si IV 2Se 2` and the upper level is `SiIV 2Po 2`.
 The last term ('2') means that it is the the second level with this term ( '2 Se' for the lower level and '2Po' for the upper term.

+   * Optional: Sometimes, NIST will not show the configuration terms in the same way that is showed here.
+That is due to a different coupling mechanism.
+When this happens, one has to look for the energy levels on the line list (`fort.19` file).
+     The first column is the line wavelength in nanometers, the second is the atomic number of the chemical element plus the ionization stage (neutral is zero) and the fourth and sixth columns are the lower and upper energy respectively.
+For our example, we have:

+     >  411.6104 14.03 -0.110  **193978.891** 0.5  **218266.859** 0.5   0.00   0.00   0.00 0

 6. Go to [NIST](http://www.nist.gov/) or look for a table of eletronic transitions and check if the wavelength of the desired line is correct.